Investors Menu

 Director

-Jason Wang is director and president of UMC.
+Jason Wang is Director and Chief Executive Officer of UMC.
 Mr. Wang is the representative institutional director of Silicon Integrated Systems Corp.
-Mr. Wang serves as a board member of UMC GROUP (USA) since 2004 and joined UMC as Vice President of Corporate Marketing in 2008, and from 2009 to 2014, served as President of UMC GROUP (USA) responsible for business operation efficiency enhancement and UMC North America strategic business development.
-Mr. Wang concurrently serves as director of Fortune Venture Capital Corp., TLC Capital Co., Ltd., UMC Group (USA), United Microelectronics (Europe) B.V., UMC Capital Corp., United Microtechnology Corporation (California), and eJoule International Limited.
-Mr. Wang studied Business Administration at San Jose State University.
+Mr. Wang joined UMC as Vice President of Corporate Marketing in 2008, and from 2009 to 2014, served as President of UMC USA, responsible for business operations and North America strategic business development.
+He was later appointed Senior Vice President, and became Co-President in 2017.
+As Co-President, Mr. Wang oversaw corporate strategy & planning, sales & marketing, and customer engineering.
+He was named Chief Executive Officer in 2026.
+Prior to UMC, Mr. Wang spent 18 years at Trident Microsystems in various leadership roles.
+He was named Vice President of Trident’s Business Operations and Finance (Asia) after leading a strategic restructuring plan in 2003, shifting the company’s business focus from PC graphics to digital media.
+As a result, the company’s enterprise value increased tenfold within 3 years.
+Mr. Wang concurrently serves as a Director of Fortune Venture Capital Corp., TLC Capital Co., Ltd., UMC Group (USA), United Microelectronics (Europe) B.V., UMC Capital Corp., and eJoule International Limited. |

 Lih J. Chen